StormBlessed401/nlp-notes-projects/RegEx.md

-What is re (regular expression)? re is Python’s Regular Expressions module.
+#What is re (regular expression)?

+re is Python’s Regular Expressions module.
 It lets you search, clean, or manipulate text based on patterns.

-🔹 Why use it in NLP?
+#Why use it in NLP?
 In text preprocessing, you often need to:

-Remove URLs, numbers, special characters, extra spaces, etc.

-Replace or extract parts of text using specific rules.
+Remove URLs, numbers, special characters, extra spaces, etc AND Replace or extract parts of text using specific rules.

-🔹 Example:
+Example:
 text = "I loved this!
 Check it out: https://example.com" cleaned = re.sub(r"http\S+", "", text)  # removes URL
 print(cleaned)  # "I loved this!
 Check it out: "